BillDett/gv/README.md

 * Resizing window vary small causes editor text to overrun right border some times...word wrap algorithm not exactly right
 * Crash when GVHOME isn't writable when setting up storage for first time
 * Crash when trying to load a zero-byte or malformed .gv file
+* drawScreen should only showCursor if editor is handling events